 My October trip will run from Sunday to Friday with two-plus days in Philadelphia and surrounding areas, plus half a day in DC.

-For this trip, I will have two nights on the train, one in each direction.
+I will have two nights on the train for this trip, one in each direction.
 As I said, I hope to get a sleeper for the ride home.
-While I am in Philadelphia, I’ll be with Dave, Sean, and their two cats.
+While in Philadelphia, I’ll be with Dave, Sean, and their two cats.

 What are our plans?